 Terry Lennie PhD, RN, FAHA, FAAN

 Terry Lennie holds a joint PhD in nursing and psychology from the University of Wisconsin-Madison and completed a two-year postdoctoral fellowship in neurobehavior at the University of Michigan.
 He came to UK in 2003 from The Ohio State University, where he was an associate professor of nursing.
-He currently serves as co-director of the RICH Heart Program and associate dean for graduate faculty affairs at the College of Nursing.
+He currently serves as co-director of the RICH Heart Program and senior associate dean at the College of Nursing.

 Dr. Lennie’s program of research focuses on the development of interventions to promote self-management of prevention and treatment of cardiovascular disease with a particular interest in optimizing nutritional intake.
 Current lines of research include (1) determining the psychological, social, biological, and environmental factors that influence food choice; (2) identifying the ideal diet for patients with heart failure, including appropriate level of dietary sodium and (3) helping people use new technology to increase their ability to self-manage cardiovascular disease prevention and treatment.